AlenaReh/React-Portfolio/README.md

   *Alena Rehberger*

 ## Credits
-  Thanks to Trilogy Education Services for inspiring me to create this portfolio.
+  Thanks to Trilogy Education Services for inspiring me to create this portfolio and FreeCodeCamp.org for an awesome advanced animation tutorial.
+Also wanted to highlight Abbey Perini that wrote an article about How to Toggle Dark Mode in React.
+It helped me a lot with implementation of switching theme functionality.

 ## Contact
   If you have any questions, feel free to cantact me at: